amoh-godwin/Peter/README.md

 # Peter
-A server that doesn't cache.
+A Server that doesn't cache.
 That can work with PHP, Python, and MySQL